armurox/POSIX-Compliant-Shell/README.md

 ```

-2. echo - Prints out whatever you provide to the shell (literally "echo's" it back to you).
+**2. echo** - Prints out whatever you provide to the shell (literally "echo's" it back to you).
 Recently added support for single quotes, so exact commands are printed out within those, otherwise spaces are shrunk down into single spaces.

 Example usage and output: